GosiaD37/GosiaD37.github.io/README.md

 Reflecting on the enhancement process, I gained a deeper understanding of how valuable thorough testing and thoughtful design can be in ensuring software quality.
-One of the challenges I faced was determining how to best simulate database-like operations within a C++ environment that doesn't use a database engine.
+One of the challenges I faced was determining how to best simulate database, like operations within a C++ environment that doesn't use a database engine.
 I focused on core behaviors like adding entries, resizing collections, and validating boundaries, and ensured these were covered by meaningful, automated tests.

 This process helped me transition from simply making code “work” to engineering code that is reliable, readable, and resilient.
-It reinforced the idea that strong testing and defensive design aren’t optional, they are essential to building professional-grade software.
+It reinforced the idea that strong testing and defensive design aren’t optional, they are essential to building professional grade software.
 Overall, this artifact reflects not just my technical growth but also my evolving mindset as a developer who prioritizes quality, clarity, and long-term maintainability